2013 MBS Field Staff

 Previous Field Seasons: Dakota, Fillmore, Wabasha, Winona, Houston, Stearns, Todd, Wadena, Becker, Hubbard, Carlton, Pine, St. Louis, Lake, Cook, Kanabec, Mille Lacs, Benton, Morrison, Aitkin, Crow Wing, Cass, Kandiyohi counties.

-Brett Nagle joined MBS as a zoologist in 2008.
-Brett, an ichthyologist by training, conducts non-game fish surveys for MBS as well as assisting with small mammal surveys.
+Brett Nagle Worked for MBS as a zoologist/ichthyologist from 2008-2014 conducting non-game fish surveys as well as assisting with small mammal surveys.

 2013 Field Season: Lake County.